jpcurti/SFND_3D_Object_Tracking/README.md

 ## Basic Build Instructions

 1. Clone this repo.
+1.1.
+Important: Download the YoloV3 weights in the folder dat/yolo using the command wget https://pjreddie.com/media/files/yolov3.weights
 2. Make a build directory in the top level project directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./3D_object_tracking`.